helenyip2/Example-Tutorials/README.md

 What if also a pickle file in the folder as well and you want to push that to GitHub?
 It's a lot of re-downloading on your computer in order to push it onto GitHub.

+In this tutorial, we are going to directly interact with git and GitHub through Google Drive.

+## Goal

 In order to follow along with the instructions, you'll need some basic git command line knowledge & how to use the terminal function within a Colaboratory notebook.

-## Goal

 In this tutorial, you are going to be doing the following:
 * Getting a Personal Access Token from GitHub